EtowTheOfficeCat/VRGameTargetPractice/README.md

 or the Ability to Stop the Time for 10 seconds to shoot down targets and or prepare a new plan of defense, but also just to be able to reload his phaser blaster.

+This Game was created for my Game Deign Midterms exams at the GPB.
+Created with Unity 2019.1.6f1, Coded in C#

 # Preview Video of the Game :
 https://youtu.be/cCn7jdJhnn4